dlsmallw/J-Initiative-Web-Scraper/docs/testing_notes.md

 Annotation
 -Inputting certain inputs (ex. the text contents found on https://www.gutenberg.org/files/2701/2701-h/2701-h.htm ) into the URL text field causes the application to cease responding for an extended period, before returning an indecipherable error window.

+Project structure comments
+-The project restructuring seems solid overall.
+I've made one trivial change to the documentation to correct a typo in README.md.